 In this section, we will define the nursing metaparadigm and the major concepts of the theory:

-Environment includes both the internal and external environment.
+The environment includes both the internal and external environment.
 Three Aspects of Environment Drawn upon Bates’ (1967) Classification:

 - The operational environment consists of the undetected natural forces and that impinge on the individual.